 Eurozone ZEW Economic Sentiment

 The economic sentiment turned negative in the Eurozone in 2018 as the trade war was escalating and the global economy weakening and it has been like that since then, bottoming at -43 points in August last year.
 Since August, the sentiment has improved and in December it turned positive, coming at 11.2 points, beating expectations.
 German ZEW sentiment has also turned positive, so the trend points to optimism.
-But, the outbreak of coronavirus in China will likely hurt the sentiment again, as the Eurozone Sentix investor confidence showed last week.
+But, the outbreak of coronavirus in China hurt the sentiment, as the Eurozone ZEW investor confidence fell to 10.4 points from 25.6 and will likely turn negative again this month.
 Please follow us for real-time coverage of this event by experienced analysts.

 <% indicator.indicator_name %>

 Level of a diffusion index based on surveyed German institutional investors and analysts.
 Released monthly, on the second or third Tuesday of the current month.
 It's a leading indicator of economic health - investors and analysts are highly informed by virtue of their job, and changes in their sentiment can be an early signal of future economic activity.
 Survey of about 275 German institutional investors and analysts which asks respondents to rate the relative 6-month economic outlook for the Eurozone.